firecamp-io/firecamp/README.md

 # Firecamp
 #### APIs campsite for modern teams
 Firecamp is a multi-protocol API development platform.
-It offers dedcaited GUI clients, tools and services for legacy to modern protocols and styles like Http/Rest, GraphQL, WebSocket, MQTT etc.
+It offers dedicated GUI clients, tools, and services for legacy to modern protocols and styles like HTTP/Rest, GraphQL, WebSocket, MQTT, etc.

 #### Firecamp is
 - **an open source:** Api development platform